pawelgrzybek/pawelgrzybek.com/content/posts/2021-01-08-i-wont-miss-you-google.md

 When the [Netlify team announced Analytics](https://www.netlify.com/blog/2019/07/10/netlify-analytics-accurate-insights-without-performance-impacts/)  back in 2019, I decided to put my money on it and not look back.
 Accuracy, without paying the cost of heavy client-side libraries, sufficient levels of data and beautiful presentation.
 Bye, bye, Google Analytics!

+### From Google Maps to Maps by Apple

+I am not a maps power-user.
+Every app where I can put the desired destination's address and follow the direction fulfils my expectations.
+Google Maps became this massive overwhelming application with too many options to my taste.
+Maps by Apple are simple, better looking, with just the right number of features to make me happy.
+Again — I don't need to download a thing.
+It is just there.

 ## Bye Google

 I know that removing a few Google tools from my daily workflow won’t make a big impact, but hey — it feels good.
 I feel happy, and I don’t care how much you love 8726874GB of RAM in your brand new Android phone.

+Facebook, you are next.
 Bye 💋